Legal

 Use of Personal Information

-We, our affiliates and our service providers use Personal Information for legitimate business purposes including:
+We and our service providers use Personal Information for legitimate business purposes including:

 • Providing the functionality of the Services and fulfilling your requests.